KnightOS/knightos.org/gsoc/index.md

 KnightOS has no support for linking with a computer, which means you can't transfer files after the initial install.
 This is clearly not ideal.
 Mounting a calculator to your PC with FUSE would be incredibly cool.
+You will have to design a protocol to use between the calculator and computer and will have to implement both sides of that protocol.

 **Expected results**

 Users are able to connect their calculators to a PC and mount the filesystem.
+Bonus points if you can browse one calculator's filesystem on another calculator.

 **Knowledge prerequisites**